nrfconnect/ncs-zigbee/docs/known_issues.rst

 .. rst-class:: v1-2-1 v1-2-0 v1-1-0 v1-0-0

+KRKNWK-21267: NCP crashes when migrating from the R22 to R23 firmware After migrating the ZBOSS firmware from R22 to R23, the Network Co-Processor (NCP) crashes during the migration of application datasets.
+  This issue occurs only when the host application uses application‑specific datasets (:c:macro:`ZB_NVRAM_APP_DATA*`` types).

+.. rst-class:: v1-2-1 v1-2-0 v1-1-0 v1-0-0

 KRKNWK-21057: Poll Control cluster values overwritten to defaults on reboot After a sleepy end device (SED) reboots, the Poll Control cluster attributes are not restored to the values set before the reboot.
   Instead, they are reverted to their default values.